zeper-eng/Learning/README.md

 ##  Logistic Regression (Binary)

-Binary Logistic regression models the probability of an event happening as a linear combination of it's predictors.
+Binary Logistic regression models the probability of an event happening as a linear combination of its predictors.
 Here the "event" is the probability of the response/target variable having the label it does, i.e. also the reason why we use this method for classification.

 The equation for a logistic regression is as follows: